-The following bar chart and table provide some indication of the risks of investing in the Fund by showing how the Fund's performance has varied over time.
+The following bar chart and table provide some indication of the risks of investing in the Fund by showing how the performance of the Fund's Investor Class shares has varied over time.
 Of course, the Fund's past performance (before and after taxes) does not necessarily indicate how it will perform in the future.
 Updated performance information is available at oberweisfunds.com or by calling 800-245-7311.

-The table compares the Fund's average annual returns for the periods indicated to a broad-based securities market index.
+The table compares the Fund's average annual returns for the Fund's Investor Class shares for the periods indicated to a broad-based securities market index and an additional index with characteristics relevant to the Fund.
 The table also shows returns on a before and after tax basis.
 After-tax returns are calculated using the historical highest individual federal marginal income tax rates and do not reflect the impact of state and local taxes.
 Actual after-tax returns depend on your individual tax situation and may differ from those shown.
 The after-tax return information shown does not apply to Fund shares held through a tax-advantaged account, such as a 401(k) plan or individual retirement account ("IRA").
+Performance is not shown for the Fund's Institutional Class shares which commenced operations on December 23, 2023.

-Average Annual Total Returns (for the Periods Ended December 31, 2022).
+Average Annual Total Returns (for the Periods Ended December 31, 2023).